bahaeomid/Power-Search-App/README.md

 ###Instructions
 * Download/clone the entire app above
-* Once downloaded the app, open up `server.R` in **RStudio** and change the working directory to your local directory
-* You may also alter the web links being scraped by the app in `jobsearch.R` file
+* You may alter the web links being scraped by the app in `jobsearch.R` file

-Please note that **Power Search** takes a little while to run at startup.
+Please note that by default **Power Search** scrapes more than 100 pages worth of job postings and hence it takes a little while to run at startup.